-My beet recipe was one of the more popular food posts on Canadian Budget Binder last year.
+My beet recipe was among the more popular food posts on Canadian Budget Binder last year.

 For example, we purchase a large plot of community garden to plant vegetables and fruits for $35.

-I’ve found by diversifying my budget binder to include everything that encompasses our household.
+I’ve found it by diversifying my budget binder to include everything encompassing our household.

-Anything from recipes to gardening, DIY, debt, relationships, budgeting, extra cash and blogging is so much fun writing about.
+Anything from recipes to gardening, DIY, debt, relationships, budgeting, extra cash, and blogging is so much fun to write about.